ccssevinch/excel-projects/Payroll Activity Tracker & Dashboard/README.md

 - **Macro for Refresh:**
   A refresh macro is added to update all pivot tables and charts with a single click.

+  Note: Macros and buttons require Excel Desktop to run properly.
+Excel for Web does not support VBA.

 ## Author

 - [Sevinch Primova](https://github.com/ccssevinch)